cybertec-postgresql/pgwatch2/README.md

 of details though, but if no risks can be taken the dashboards (or at least according panels) should be deleted.
 As an alternative "pg_stat_statements_calls" can be used, which only records total runtimes and call counts.
 * Safe certificate connections to Postgres are supported as of v1.5.0
 * Encrypting/decrypting passwords stored in the config DB or in YAML config files possible from v1.5.0.
-By default none.
+An encryption passphrase/file needs to be specified then via PW2_AES_GCM_KEYPHRASE / PW2_AES_GCM_KEYPHRASE_FILE.
+By default passwords are stored in plaintext.

 # Alerting